 - Valid driver’s license and reliable vehicle, please note that transporting families in personal vehicle is required including some highway driving

 - Please email your resume and cover letter to: email@example.com.
 Please include Ubuntu Home Support Worker in the Subject line on the email.
-Please indicate in your cover letter if you are applying for a permanent or maternity leave cover position.
+Please indicate in your cover letter how you heard about the position.

 - Boyle Street Community Services values diversity and welcomes applications from First Nation, Inuit, Métis, New Canadian, racialized, differently abled and LGBTTQIA communities.